zordsdavini/st/README.md

   `.Xresources`.
 To check how to enable see my dotfiles
 * **spoiler** - invert colors then selecting.
 That avoids lost text if it is same colour as selection

+Other relations:
+* `scroll` program from sucless is used as scrollbuffer

+2020-05-19 - bump to 0.8.3 version